 Treatment: The converted products are then treated to remove impurities and improve their quality.

-Efficient chemical fluid handling is essential for the petroleum refining process.
+Efficient chemical fluid handling pump is essential for the petroleum refining process.
 The ability to safely and efficiently transport & store the different chemical fluids involved in the process is critical to the success of the refinery.

 Factors Contributing Efficient Fluid Handling